Dollar General: 2003–present

 On June 3, 2015, Chief Operating Officer Todd Vasos replaced Rick Dreiling as chief executive.
 Dreiling remained as senior advisor and chairman until his retirement in January 2016.
 Dollar General's 13th distribution center opened in San Antonio, Texas, on June 6, 2016, with a local investment of $100 million and the creation of over 500 jobs.
-In September 2015, the Janesville City Council, in Wisconsin, approved an agreement to bring a Dollar General distribution center to the town.
+In September 2015, the City Council in Janesville, Wisconsin, approved an agreement to bring a Dollar General distribution center to the town.
 The center created more than 500 jobs in the area and became the 14th Dollar General distribution center.

 On September 15, 2016, Dollar General announced plans to hire 10,000 new employees and open 900 new stores in fiscal 2016 and 1,000 in fiscal 2017.
-Dollar General had operated 13,000 stores as of August 2016.
+Dollar General operated 13,000 stores as of August 2016.